Machine Learning Model Deployment and Scoring¶

 Section

-will install some of the libraries we are going to use in the notebook (many libraries come pre-installed on Cloud Pak for Data).
+1.0 Install required packageswill install some of the libraries we are going to use in the notebook (many libraries come pre-installed on Cloud Pak for Data).
 Note that we upgrade the installed version of Watson Machine Learning Python Client.
 Ensure the output of the first code cell is that the python packages were successfully installed.
-(If theibm-watson-machine-learning
+(If theibm-watson-machine-learningstep fails, remove the=1.0.53from the line and re-run.)

 Section

-will create a job for the batch deployment.
+2.0 Create Batch Deployment Jobwill create a job for the batch deployment.
 To do that, we will use the Watson Machine Learning client to get our deployment and create a job.-

 In the first code cell for

-, be sure to update thewml_credentials
+Section 2.1, be sure to update thewml_credentialsvariable. -

 The url should be the hostname of the Cloud Pak for Data instance.